BOD Surcharges & Your Water Bill

 How can your kitchen avoid the high cost of sewer surcharges?
 There are some simple kitchen practices and best standards that may minimize strong concentrations of waste in your wastewater.
 The strategies for minimizing BOD/TSS concentrations or preventing fat, oil, and grease overflow are often the same.
 Here are a few simple tips to keep your BOD levels under control and keep sewer surcharges in check.

-Minimize the amount of food your team sends down the drain.
 Implement staff training to ensure your team knows how to keep as much food waste as possible out of sinks and drains.
-Instruct your team to place as much food waste as possible in solid waste barrels, train kitchen staff on the process of a three-compartment sink, and ensure dishwashers are being used appropriately.
+Instruct your team to place food waste in the solid waste barrels.
+Train kitchen staff on how to use a three-compartment sink, and ensure dishwashers are being used appropriately.

-Use effective kitchen equipment.
 There are strainers designed for sinks and dishwashers that capture as much of the solid material as possible.
 Consider purchasing or fabricating strainers with smaller holes to capture more food particles.

-Maintain pretreatment devices.
 Grease traps and grease interceptors require regular service to work correctly.
 Many municipalities and local governments mandate a specific frequency of service for your grease trap, but depending on your volume of waste, you may require more frequent service.
 Work with a professional wastewater company like Southwaste Disposal to ensure that your trap stays functional and does not contaminate local sewer systems.
 An effective pretreatment device, when serviced at appropriate intervals can make a significant difference in the FOG, TSS, and BOD levels of your wastewater.

-Ensure your grease trap is accurately sized.
 An appropriately sized trap can make a significant difference in the BOD and TSS levels that reach your sewer system.
 A larger trap provides greater settleability of the solids.
 The longer detention time of an appropriately sized trap allows the temperature of the discharged water to be lowered.
 Because fats and grease solidify when cool, allowing more time for water to cool prevents suspended particles from entering the sewer system.
 Replacing a trap can be costly, so we recommend working with a grease trap specialist like Southwaste to ensure that your pumping frequency and kitchen practices are appropriate to your needs and that your trap meets all local sizing requirements.

 Check your plumbing system.
 In older or poorly designed buildings, we have found instances where the floor drains or food sinks bypass the grease trap or interceptor.
 As a result, any food waste that goes into these drains is not caught by the grease trap.
 Make sure that all plumbing in the food preparation area goes to the interceptor or grease trap, especially if you consider using biological augmentation.
+Make sure to hire a firm that can help you with your commercial kitchen plumbing repairs.

 Call Southwaste